Mental health of Asian Americans: Academic pressures

 In Asian communities, education is highly prioritized as a pathway for success.
 However, high academic pressures from immigrant parents has been shown to have negative mental health impacts on their children.
-Asian American youth has higher rates of suicide idealization and lower self-esteem compared with their white counterparts.
+Asian American youth has higher rates of suicide ideation and lower self-esteem compared with their white counterparts.
 Some of these aspects of mental health can be attributed to academic pressures, but they can manifest due to being surrounded by a white majority culture that may be more difficult to relate to for Asian American students.
 Academic pressure also tends to manifest itself in situations in which the success of a child's education determines the financial wellbeing of an entire family.
 This situation can occur in circumstances of immigrant families facing poverty.
 This pressure contributes to the high rates of mental illness in Asian American youth.
 The model minority myth was also furthered by the cultural intertwining nature of expectations for academic success placed upon Asian American students.
 This contributes to the pressure and drive for continued perfection that many Asian American students report experiencing, causing further isolation from their peers which inevitably leads to a further decline in mental health.